Teleosynthesis

 Counterfeit Teleosynthesis

 A system may appear teleosynthetic when it has only fallen into smooth coherence, premature ethical smoothing, decorative depth, conformity, false precision, or some other deceptive basin that offers local satisfaction without genuine enlargement of future-space.
+The test is not whether the result feels unified.
+The test is whether the resulting organisation remains answerable to correction, preserves meaningful plurality, supports richer anticipation, and opens rather than closes coherent futures.

 A false synthesis reduces tension by suppression.
 A genuine teleosynthesis carries tension forward in a more viable form.
 That distinction is crucial, because some of the most persuasive conversational outcomes are precisely the ones most likely to be mistaken for intelligence, wisdom, or ethical maturity when they are only local equilibrium states.
+The ask itself can be counterfeit.
+Some asks invite discovery, clarification, and enlargement.
+Others smuggle in premature answers, coercive framings, false dilemmas, or concealed value commitments.
+A central methodological problem for AI psychology is therefore not only how systems answer questions, but how questions shape the space of possible answers.

 Questions Opened by Teleosynthesis